How can we help you? Below you'll find answers to the questions we get asked the most.

 - Have I spelt out what expertise, experience and capacity I have to advance the Member's research priorities?

 Only successful LOIs will be invited to submit a full proposal.
-Applicants will be informed by the date indicated on the AFC website whether or not they will be invited to submit a Full Proposal, and will be notified of the funding agency that will take the lead as a liaison between the AFC and the applicant.
-Full proposals must be submitted by the date indicated on the AFC website.
+Applicants will be informed by June 1, 2023 whether or not they will be invited to submit a Full Proposal, and will be notified of the funding agency that will take the lead as a liaison between the AFC and the applicant.
+Full proposals must be submitted by July 31, 2023.